 Architecture, nature and movement are the main themes in my artwork.
 I am striving to draw out and bring together the different elements – layers, repetitions and progressions, zooming into space to create depth and bring out individual themes.
 The medium of collage – through cut and paste – in conjunction with analogue photography, creates a new composed situation.
 I want to show a new point of view, not portray a digitally manipulated reality.
 By using collage you can feel the edges and see into the reflections.
 The observer can see where I have cut and pasted and can tell where I have combined new realities.
 Analogue photography is a challenge for me, because I don't manipulate the photos after developing.
 That particular day, that particular moment, that mood and that light will determine the image and through it the statement and message of the collage.
-Most motifs appear in a series of six, in different sizes and sometimes as an original.
+Most motifs appear in a series of six, in different sizes and sometimes as a single-item.
 This is always a hand-made collage.

 As I have already explained in my statement, I deal with themes such as movement, structure, levels and layers in the natural world and in cities.
 I do this because nature and cities and their respective spiritual atmospheres are multi-layered – just like our own body, soul and spirit.